-Based on the most up to date Australian government data, the highest aid to gross national income ratio under any Australian government since annual reporting began was 0.48%.
-That was in the financial year 1967-68 under three Prime Ministers in quick succession: Harold Holt, John McEwen and John Gorton.
+Based on the most up-to-date Australian government data, the highest ratio of aid to gross national income under any Australian government since annual reporting began was 0.48%.
+That was in the financial year 1967-68 under three prime ministers in quick succession: Harold Holt, John McEwen and John Gorton.

 Costello’s broader point is correct.
 Australian aid generosity is a fraction of what it once was.
-Australia’s share of aid to gross national income is projected to decline to its lowest level ever in 2016-17, 0.22%.
-Generosity under Menzies was twice as high as it is now, even though gross national income per capita was less than half of its present level in real terms.
+Australia’s share of aid to GNI is projected to decline to 0.22% in 2016-17, its lowest level ever.
+Generosity under Menzies was twice as high as it is now, even though GNI per capita was less than half of its present level in real terms.

 What’s the problem with using OECD data on aid spending?

-A careful review of the statistics published by relevant Australian government agencies, including some that are tricky to find, indicates that the OECD’s aid to gross national income ratios for Australia are quite inflated for the three decades or so from the early 1960s to the mid-1990s.
+A careful review of the statistics published by relevant Australian government agencies, including some that are tricky to find, indicates that the OECD’s aid-to-GNI ratios for Australia are quite inflated for the three decades or so from the early 1960s to the mid-1990s.

 This inflation is mainly down to differences between the OECD’s estimates of Australia’s gross national income and Australia’s own estimates.

-While OECD data on Australia’s gross national income over time are based on the Australian government’s reporting to the OECD, the Australian government periodically revises its estimates of past gross national income.
+While OECD data on Australia’s GNI over time are based on the Australian government’s reporting to the OECD, the Australian government periodically revises its estimates of past GNI.
 Such revisions appear not to have been reflected uniformly in OECD data.

-On average, the aid to gross national income ratios for Australia published by the OECD up to 1995 are inflated by about 20%.
+On average, the aid-to-GNI ratios for Australia published by the OECD up to 1995 are inflated by about 20%.
 For some individual years, including 1975, the ratios are inflated by more than 40%.

 How else can we track Australia’s aid spending?

 The Development Policy Centre’s Aid Tracker uses the most readily available Australian government statistics to show Australian aid flows since the financial year 1971-72.
-The highest aid to gross national income ratio between then and now was 0.47%, in 1974-75.
+The highest aid-to-GNI ratio between then and now was 0.47%, in 1974-75.

 But what about the Menzies era?

 It’s no straightforward matter to obtain statistics from Australian government sources on annual aid flows under Menzies, or any other prime minister before Whitlam.
 But they can be found with a little detective work.
-Data on annual aid spending as far back as 1961-62 are buried in old Australian Bureau of Statistics Year Books.
+Data on annual aid spending as far back as 1961-62 are buried in old Australian Bureau of Statistics (ABS) year books.

-The chart below compares Australia’s actual aid to gross national income ratios (blue line) with those asserted in OECD statistics (orange line).
+The chart below compares Australia’s actual aid-to-GNI ratios (blue line) with those asserted in OECD statistics (orange line).
 The red line represents the 0.5% aid spending target that both major political parties had, for a time, pledged to meet by 2015.
 The purple line represents the 0.7% United Nations target for foreign aid spending.

 How has Australia’s foreign aid spend changed over time?

-There have been unprecedented reductions in Australia’s overseas aid spending since the Coalition came to office in 2013.
+Australia’s overseas aid spending has had unprecedented reductions since the Coalition came to office in 2013.

 The $5.1 billion spent in 2012-13 represented the peak of Australia’s aid effort in dollar terms.
-But in terms of the ratio of aid to gross national income, it was well below the levels of the 1960s and 1970s.
+But in terms of the ratio of aid to GNI, it was well below the levels of the 1960s and 1970s.

-In recent years both major Australian political parties have made and subsequently abandoned time-bound commitments to meet an aid to gross national income ratio of 0.5%.
+In recent years both major Australian political parties have made and subsequently abandoned time-bound commitments to meet an aid-to-GNI ratio of 0.5%.

 Given that estimates of gross national income have been revised over time, it’s important also to consider policy intentions.
-Australian Bureau of Statistics Year Books from the early 1970s show that Australian governments believed, in the late 1960s and early 1970s, that they were allocating more than 0.5% of Australia’s national income to aid.
+ABS year books from the early 1970s show that Australian governments believed, in the late 1960s and early 1970s, that they were allocating more than 0.5% of Australia’s national income to aid.